parthpranav2/Focura-Record/RECORD.md

 -Secessfully tested youtube video to audio converter and downloader api -Sucessfully implemented YT downloader api in app and made a project on it

+24/05/2025
+Parth
+-Testing of spotify track search, download API
+-Worked on the project which integrates the above API

 25/05/2025
 Soumik
 -Joined the project